Chris Tierney (ice hockey): Professional

 Following the conclusion of his contract with the Senators, Tierney left as an unrestricted free agent and was signed to a one-year, two-way contract with the Florida Panthers on July 16, 2022.
 He was assigned by the Panthers to begin the season with AHL affiliate, the Charlotte Checkers, marking the first time he returned to the AHL since 2016.
 Tierney registered 16 points through 20 games with the Checkers, before earning recalls to the Panthers and featuring in 13 games for 3 points.
 He made his Panthers debut on December 6, 2012 and earned his first point, assisting on Zac Dalpe's third period goal in a 5–2 loss to the Winnipeg Jets.
 He scored his first goal as a Panther against Alex Nedeljkovic in his second game on December 8 in a 5–1 victory over the Detroit Red Wings.
 In February 2023, the Panthers placed Tierney on waivers and the Montreal Canadiens claimed him on February 23.
 Montreal claimed Tierney to help fill their lineup as a great number of players were injured.
 He made his Canadiens debut on February 24 and scored his first goal in a Montreal uniform against Carter Hart in a 5–2 victory over the Philadelphia Flyers.
-He finished the season in Montreal, having played 23 games, scoring one goal and five points.
+He finished the season in Montreal, having played 23 games, scoring one goal and seven points.

 On July 14, 2023, Tierney signed a one-year, two-way contract with the New Jersey Devils.
 Tierney made his Devils debut on October 20 against the New York Islanders playing on a line with Nathan Bastian and Curtis Lazar.
 He registered his first point with the Devils, assisting on Luke Hughes' third period goal, in a 6–2 victory over the Ottawa Senators on December 29.
 He grabbed his first goal with the Devils on February 6, 2024 against Justus Annunen in a 5–3 victory over the Colorado Avalanche.
 He finished the season with 12 points in 52 games with the Devils.

 On September 23, 2024, Tierney signed a one-year contract with HC Dinamo Minsk of the Kontinental Hockey League (KHL).
 In the 2024–25 season, Tierney in playing his first professional season abroad, contributed offensively with 10 goals and 20 points through 60 regular season games with Minsk.
 He increased his offensive output in the post-season, helping Minsk advance to the second round in collecting 8 points in 11 games.

 On June 21, 2025, Tierney left the KHL and was signed to a one-year contract with an option for a second year with Swiss club, HC Ambrì-Piotta of the National League (NL).